Oscar-97/SD-GUI-tool/readme.md

 # Features
 <p>
-The SD GUI Tool offers a set of predefined commands for quick and efficient system maintenance:
+The script offers a set of predefined commands for quick and efficient system maintenance:
 </p>

    - <b>Clear Network Stack</b>: Resets the network configurations to resolve connectivity issues.